FarshidNazemi/Supplementary-Files-for-Eco-inspired-Framework/README.md

 1. **Results.xlsx**: This Excel file contains the results for the indicators for the multilayer plastic film example discussed in the paper.
 It also includes the calculations for greenhouse gas (GHG) emissions.

-2. **Source code.ipynb**: This Jupyter Notebook contains the network analysis, tradeoff calculations, and more detailed calculations related to the study.
+2. **Source code.ipynb**: This Jupyter Notebook contains the network analysis and  detailed calculations of Eco-inspired indicators related to the multilayer film.
 The notebook uses various CSV files for input data, which are located in the `data` folder.

-3. **data**: This folder contains all the CSV files (network flow data) used by the Jupyter Notebook for the calculations and analysis.
+3. **data**: This folder contains all the CSV files (network flow data) used by the Jupyter Notebook for the calculations and analysis for multilayer films.
+4. **Eco-inspired-tool.ipynb** This Jupyter Notebook is designed to calculate Eco-inspired metrics for a network provided by the user.
+The instructions for using this notebook are included within the file.

 ### Instructions